Early help locality funding

 This funding is intended to provide the most appropriate support package for children and young people with special educational needs and disabilities in a range of settings, taking account of parental and student choice.

-The first time you complete a new form you will be asked to create a personal account.
+The first time you apply, you will be asked to create an account.
 You will then be able to view your saved and completed forms once logged in.

 Decision panel